 If your business’ primary marketing, client base, and communication is online, than crafting a consistent digital experience is a must!
 As an online business owner myself, I can attest to the value in creating a cohesive digital brand.
-So much so, that recently I created a new brand identity package in my services that is tailored specifically for this business.
-The collateral includes options from Mailchimp newsletter template, contract PDFs, pricing sheet PDFs, or even digital download templates for your blog.

 I highly recommend starting with extending your brand to digital mediums, if you haven’t already, as this is most likely the home for your brand.
 People search on google, find you on Pinterest, and engage with you on social media.
 Make sure you are establishing trust with them, through a cohesive brand experience.

 Blog Post Design

 Along with your digital presence, is the necessity to value high-quality blog post graphics.
 I’m going to be honest here… I’m a design snob when it comes to reading blogs.
 If the site is difficult to navigate, confusing what the business is about, or the images are unprofessional, I find myself exiting the site quickly.
 I bet I’m not alone here either, and that you have done the same!
 Your blog post graphic doesn’t have to be complicated, riddled with the fanciest design tricks, it just needs to be cohesive, consistent, and professional.

 You spend countless hours on your blog.
 It is the home of the content you labor over, and most likely how people find your site.
 Make sure you don’t neglect this extension of your brand!